jakobii/Floss/conf/resources.readme.md

 ### ID
-The ID parameter will always return a single resouce Object.
+The ID parameter will always return a single resource object.

 |Propery|Value|
 |---|---|